runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or
   ATLANTIS_DISABLE_AUTOPLAN_LABEL="no-autoplan"
   ```
-  Disable atlantis auto planning only on pull request with the specified label.
-Disabled by default.
+  Disable atlantis auto planning only on pull requests with the specified label.

   If `disable-autoplan` property is `true`, this flag has no effect.